COMPOSER FAQ

 What is the average number of tracks for an effective demo?
 Is it better to have a few styles on one playlist, or a few separate playlists you can direct clients to, depending on their needs?

 I'll start my answer here with an "old geezer" comment: It's funny to me that this question is phrased in terms of playlists.
 A generation ago we were talking about demo reels on CD or DVD.
-The world is changing fast.
+Again, the world is changing fast.

 It's a double-header of a question, so I'll take 'em one at a time.
 First, number of tracks.
 When I'm creating a demo I think in terms of overall length of time I'm asking someone to spend listening to my music.
 My general demo video clocks in at 8:15, my general-demo audio playlist is about twice that length, at 16 minutes.
 I'd advise staying somewhere in that rough ballpark.
 Err on the short side; always leave them wanting more.